AbcreatorDev/ItemConnect/SECURITY.md

 ## Reporting a Vulnerability

-Please report vulnerabilities via the Discord (https://discord.gg/d5eSaEHKb7) and file a bug report.
+Please report vulnerabilities via the Guilded server ([https://www.guilded.gg/i/keNLlJQp](https://www.guilded.gg/i/keNLlJQp)) and file a bug report.

-We take vulnerabilities very seriously and if your report gets accepted we will rank you to the 'Bug Reporter' rank in the Discord server.
+We take vulnerabilities very seriously and if your report gets accepted we will rank you to the 'Bug Reporter' rank in the Guilded server.